Target Objects and Fields in Import Scenarios

 You can use the fields of these objects only to set the values of the corresponding fields on the form.
 You cannot use the fields of these objects to search for records by using custom keys or to filter imported records by using target restrictions.
 For example, on the Customers (AR303000) form, you cannot search for the needed customer record by using the value of the Account Email field of the Additional Account Info section of the General tab as a custom key, and you cannot filter records by using the Country field of the Account Address section of the General tab by using target restrictions.

-To use a related object in the scenario mapping, in the Target Object column on the Mapping tab of the Import Scenarios (SM206025) form, you select the object with the name of corresponding tab or section on the form.
+To use a related object in the scenario mapping, in the Field or Action column on the Mapping tab of the Import Scenarios (SM206025) form, you select the object from the node with the name as the name of the corresponding tab or section on the form.
 The related objects that correspond to tabs on the form have the names of the tabs.
 The related objects that correspond to sections on the form have names in one of the following formats:

 For example, on the Customers form, the